ITZRAJOP/VeronicaBot/README.md

 <h1 align="center"><b><b>MentionAll_Bot</b></b></h1>
-_**Mention All Bot will help you to Mention Group Members upto 10,000 in GROUPS and can Mention Members upto 200 in CHANNELS !**_
+Mention All Bot will help you to Mention Group Members upto 10,000 in GROUPS and can Mention Members upto 200 in CHANNELS

 <p align="center"><a href="https://t.me/TFNBOT_SUPPORT"><img src="https://telegra.ph/file/3270ace8cb429ce0a553c.jpg" width="400"></a></p>